 The target variability that Dr. Hirsch sets is that the standard deviation multiplied by two needs to be less than the mean (or average).
 Ideally, he says we should multiply by three, but this is difficult for anyone with type 1 diabetes.

 The first caveat of using the standard deviation is that you need to have sufficient meter data.
 But in any case the standard deviation is actually not a very good measure, he says.
 If the average blood glucose level, the sort of thing that the A1C measures, is very high or very low, his way of determining the target is "irrellevant."
-That sad note is where Dr. Hirsch left it in a PowerPoint presentation (Keynote on the Mac) that he made for the Children with Diabetes convention.

 But what obviously excited Dr. Hirsch and his audience, myself included, was his announcement new software just became available that incorporates a much better tool for calculating glycemic variability than the standard deviation.
 It uses new low, high, and combined blood glucose indices developed by Dr. Boris Kovatchev, associate director of the University of Virginia Center for Biomathematical Technology.
 Last year Dr. Kovatchev and his associates prepared a quite technical explanation for the journal Diabetes.